 mai linh au

-Mai Linh is a final-year Games Art student at the University of Hertfordshire working to become an environment artist specialising in foliage and vegetation production.
+Mai Linh is a recent Games Art graduate from the University of Hertfordshire specialising in foliage and vegetation production for 3D environments.
 She has a passion for creating stylised and colourful, textured hand-painted work for lighthearted and whimsical games.

 featured work